apexskier/camlittle.com/content/pages/about.md

   some don't.
 For older projects I'm not really planning to revisit or have archived, I reverse-engineered Dockerfiles and stored them in my host-configuration repo.

-[^1]: I'm not 100% sure this is when I first set up this site, but I think so based on when I registered it with Namecheap.